jtdor/build-deb-action/README.md

 # Build Debian Packages GitHub Action

-This action builds Debian packages in a flexible environment.
+This action builds Debian packages in a clean, flexible environment.

 It is mainly a shell wrapper around `dpkg-buildpackage`, using a configurable Docker image to install build dependencies in and build packages.
 Resulting .deb files and other build artifacts are moved to a specified place.

-In some aspects, this action is comparable to `pbuilder` or `sbuild` (and it might be desireable to use those here in the future, instead of manually setting up a build environment and calling `dpkg-buildpackage`).
+In some aspects, this action is comparable to `pbuilder` and `sbuild`.
+It uses Docker containers instead of chroots, though, to set up the clean, predefined build environment.

 ## Usage
 ### Basic Example